SETTING UP AUSCHWITZ-1

 David Cesarani (Final Solution, 2015)

 Long before the surrounding area become known as the ‘SS interest zone’, Höß had ordered to dishouse more than 1200 civilians, who used to live within the Zazole city district of Oswiecim before the war and the occupation.
 The oncoming ‘Auschwitz’ camp was planned to absorb the site of the former Polish military barracks, built in the interwar period in the independent state of Poland at that time.
 The following two years (1940-1942) witnessed the eviction of the citizens of the bordering streets to ‘make space’ for the SS officers and their families.
 For instance, the householders of the Legionow street by the Sola river were forcibly evicted from their homes.
-One of the villas was occupied by Höß himself already in summer 1940.
+One of the villas was occupied by Höß himself already in the summer of 1940.

 POLISH TOBACCO MONOPOLY BUILDINGS

 The tobacco in Poland had covered a long historical way from the strange habit of one-aloners to the industrial volume of production up to the mid.
 XVIII century.
 The first dominant enterprise of this field, known as the Kaiserlich-Königliche Tabakregie (Imperial Tobacco Directorate or Austrian Tobacco Monopoly), was opened back in 1784 was a monopolist in the Austro-Hungarian Empire.
 Subsequent to the results of the Great War (The First World War) and the Versaille Peace Treaty, Poland had gained own independence.
 All the former ‘imperial’ property within the new-born country was swallowed by the new state.
-It was a time when the taxes from the tobacco industry was boosting the national treasury and the state had a financial interest in the subsequent expansion of the money-earner, as well as the polish people granted a growing consumer demand.
+It was a time when the taxes from the tobacco industry were boosting the national treasury and the state had a financial interest in the subsequent expansion of the money-earner, as well as the polish people granted a growing consumer demand.

 At this stage, Auschwitz consisted of twenty two-storey brick barracks to hold the prisoners, plus wooden stables and a former tobacco warehouse.
 The barracks complex was enclosed by barbed wire and entered through a gate that was topped off with a curvaceous wrought-iron sign announcing ‘Arbeit Macht Frei’, ‘work is liberating’.